Burial and Cremation Laws in Oklahoma

-Each state has laws affecting handling of a body after death (embalming, burial or cremation, scattering ashes) and how to get a death certificate.
+Each state has laws affecting what happens to a body after death.
+For example, most states have unique rules about embalming, burial, cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Oklahoma.

 In Oklahoma, you must provide a copy of your government-issued photo ID or other acceptable identification when you order the death certificates.
 Each copy of an Oklahoma death certificate ordered by mail costs $15.
 Online and phone orders cost $20 for the first copy and $15 for each additional copy.

-In Oklahoma, you can obtain a certified copy of a death certificate if you are:
+In Oklahoma, you can obtain a certified copy of a death certificate if you're:

 • a surviving spouse, parent, child, grandparent, sibling, or ex-spouse of the deceased person